sg-crest A Singapore Government Agency Website

 Attendance is compulsory

-You must not ignore a Summons to a Witness or subpoena.
+You must not ignore a Summons to a Witness, a subpoena, an order to attend court or an order to produce documents.
 If you are required to attend court, it is compulsory for you to do so on the days and times mentioned.

 If you fail to attend court for criminal proceedings without valid reasons, a Warrant of Arrest may be issued against you.